 These parcels were received from Albany County and had been held by the county as tax foreclosures.
 We are very appreciative of the County Legislature and County Executive for their support of our land protection efforts and the donation of these parcels.

-The property was donate to the Conservancy by Joseph Restifo.
+The property was donated to the Conservancy by Joseph Restifo.
 Now a resident of Delmar, Joe owned numerous parcels in the area and enjoyed the rural area for a number of years.
-He acquired this 51 acre parcel, sometime referred to as "the sanctuary," in 2005.
-When Joe moved into town and put the rest of his land up for sale, he offered this beautiful parcel the the Conservancy to be kept as a nature preserve.
+He acquired this 51 acre parcel, sometimes referred to as "the sanctuary," in 2005.
+When Joe moved into town and put the rest of his land up for sale, he offered this beautiful parcel to the Conservancy to be kept as a nature preserve.

 The property is located on north side Maple Avenue Ext. in South Westerlo.
-Plans include the installation of a small kiosk and possibly a very short trail on the knoll.
-Given the significant area of open water and wetlands, opportunities for hiking is limited.
+Given the significant area of open water and wetlands, opportunities for hiking are limited.